Algorhymes/FirstReposit/README.md

 # FirstReposit

+:eyes: :heart: :mushroom:

+Word!

-How the learning process begins
+How the learning process begins!